You can use the toolkit-maven-plugin to implement a phased release on a Spring Cloud,

 spec:

 packageUrl: # The URL of the package.
-This parameter takes effect only if you set the packageType parameter to url.
+If you set the packageType parameter to url, you can set this parameter to the address of the package that is used to deploy the application.
 If this parameter is left empty, the current Maven build package is used to deploy your application.

 imageUrl: # The URL of the image.
 This parameter takes effect only if you set the packageType parameter to Image.
 You can also build a Docker image in your on-premises environment to deploy your application.